 ICAN Vice President

 Mychel Hefner found ICAN in 2010 while looking for support for a VBAC with her third child.
-She received so much support on the forums from other moms who felt the same about their previous birth experiences; betrayed, disrespected, violated.
-It encouraged her to get more involved.
-She is currently the Chapter Leader for ICAN of the Foothills, serves as Regional Coordinator for the South East and Webmaster.
+She received so much support on the forums from other moms who felt the same about their previous birth experiences; betrayed, disrespected, violated; it encouraged her to get more involved.
+She has held numerous jobs within ICAN and fills in as needed.
 She joined the Board in 2013.
 Mychel has three boys and an amazing husband who supported and “caught” their third baby via unassisted VBAC due to a lack of supported options.
-In addition to ICAN, Mychel homeschools her 3 boys, bakes and decorates cakes, collects Disney Snow Globes and plays in homeschool band with her son.
+In addition to ICAN, Mychel homeschools her 3 boys, bakes and decorates cakes, collects Disney Snow Globes and plays in homeschool band with her sons.

 Board Member At Large/Chapter Director

 Ann Marie found a passion in birth after her first labor ended in a cesarean.
 She became a research junkie and found ICAN in 2010.
 Rather than ‘waste’ all that information, she decided to share with local mothers by starting Second Heartbeat to share research, statistics and teach a VBAC birth class.
 As Co-Leader for ICAN of Nashville, she supports mothers as passionately as she received support.
 She has since welcomed a second and third child by hospital VBAC.
 Ann Marie spent time with ICAN as both the Southeast Regional Coordinator and United States Coordinator – South.